deolla/boilerplate_nodeJs/README.md

-# Logic Squad ERD and OpenApi Spec Documentation
+# Logic Squad ERD and OpenApi Specs.
+Documentation

 ## Overview
 The purpose of this codebase is to show our [Entity Relation Diagram] ERD implementation for a boilerplate Schema as well as a standard api documentation following [OpenApi specification](https://swagger.io/specification/).
 We used [DBDiagram.io](DBDiagram.io) for the ERD.
 We created the OpenApi documentaion following RESTful Architecure.